chriscroome/ansible-role-firefox/README.md

 ## Firejail

-By default this role configures the Firejail for all the versions that are installed to be run via [Firejail](https://github.com/netblue30/firejail), which is installed from [Debian backports](https://backports.debian.org/) if available.
+By default this role installs and configures [Firejail](https://github.com/netblue30/firejail), from [Debian backports](https://backports.debian.org/) if available from there.

 In order for WebAuthn to work (for example using a Yubikey) this role edits `/etc/firejail/firejail.config` to set: